 Unlike most traditional diets, the satiating diet encourages participants to fill up on nutrient-rich foods.
-We're talking foods that are high in protein, fiber as well as consuming lots of fruits and veggies.
+We're talking foods that are high in protein and fiber as well as consuming lots of fruits and veggies.
 Seriously, nothing is off limits.
 The satiating diet is not about setting restrictions, but about choosing healthy foods that will help you feel satisfied.

 Is there a connection between self-worth and eating patterns?
 If you ask Dana James, a board-certified nutritionist, functional medicine practitioner and cognitive behavioral therapist, the answer is yes.
 In her book, The Archetype Diet, James says that before determining what foods you'll be adding to your plate, you first must learn why you eat (or overeat).
 It is only after coming to terms with these two factors that you can begin an enlightened relationship with food.

 Also known as "the caveman diet," the paleo diet consists of eating foods that can be hunted and gathered.
 This would leave us with a diet rich in lean protein, fruits, vegetables, seeds and nuts.
 Processed foods, sugar and all grains would be removed.
 Sound familiar?
 You may be wondering what the difference is between keto and paleo.
 Paleo does not place emphasis on macronutrients while keto does.
-The keto diet restricts majority of fruits and legumes because there is one goal in mind: to reach ketosis.
+The keto diet restricts the majority of fruits and legumes, because there is one goal in mind: to reach ketosis.
 There aren’t as many limitations when following a paleo diet; it still allows participants to eat from whole food groups.